ArdWang/NEWCONCEPTENGLISH2/README.md

 Last year, Jane travelling across the Channel and put a piece of paper with her name and address on it into a bottle.
 She received a letter from a girl in Holland.
 They write to each other regularly now.
 They send their letters by post.

+#### Lesson23 A new house

+My sister would come to England next year.
+If she comes, She will get a surprise.
+I have a new house in the country.
+I had invited my sister to stay.
+It is a very modern house.
+It has got many large rooms and a lovely garden.